-About the Mindset Quotient (MQ) Test
+About the Mindset Quotient® Test

-The secondary purpose is to provide a tool that helps organizations and teams identify the mental machinery occurring in their ranks, so they can communicate with and train their people more effectively, to the end that the organization may enjoy greater success as a whole.
+A secondary purpose is to provide a tool that helps organizations and teams identify the mental machinery occurring in their ranks, so they can communicate with and train their people more effectively, to the end that the organization may enjoy greater success as a whole.

 Q. Does the test measure a snapshot in time, or does it reveal thinking patterns?